jason420247/alexa-ask-watson/README.rst

     `Sign up on Bluemix.net <www.bluemix.net>'_ , or use an existing account.
 Runtimes are free to try for one month.

-2. Download and install the [Cloud-foundry CLI][cloud_foundry] command line interface (CLI)
+2. Download and install the `Cloud-foundry command line interface CLI <https://console.ng.bluemix.net/docs/cli/index.html#cli>`_

 3. Clone this repository down to your local desktop

 4. Edit the `manifest.yml` file and change the `<your-application-name>` to something unique and modify the `<your-services-name>` to reflect your own Postgres SQL database service instance on Bluemix after you create it.
 The name you use, will determinate your application url initially, e.g. `<application-name>.mybluemix.net`.

-4. Connect to Bluemix in the command line tool
+5. Connect to Bluemix in the command line tool

     $ cf api https://api.ng.bluemix.net

     $ cf login -u <your user ID>

-5. Create the `Watson Conversation Service in `Bluemix <https://console.ng.bluemix.net/catalog/services/conversation?taxonomyNavigation=services>`_  free plan using the Bluemix CLI
+6. Create the `Watson Conversation Service in `Bluemix <https://console.ng.bluemix.net/catalog/services/conversation?taxonomyNavigation=services>`_  free plan using the Bluemix CLI

     $ cf create-service conversation free <your-service-name>

-6. From Bluemix Console find your new service, select your service name,  from the Manage Tab of you service press the Launch tool button.
+7. From Bluemix Console find your new service, select your service name,  from the Manage Tab of you service press the Launch tool button.

-7. Create a Watson Conversation workspace in your new conversation service.
+8. Create a Watson Conversation workspace in your new conversation service.
 I called mine WineSelector.
 Follow directions `here: <https://www.ibm.com/watson/developercloud/doc/conversation/create-workspace.html>`_

-8. Import the Workspace provided with this repository example.
+9. Import the Workspace provided with this repository example.
 Follow directions `here: <https://www.ibm.com/watson/developercloud/doc/conversation/create-workspace.html>`_  Section titled "Importing, exporting, and copying workspaces"

-9. From workspace tile click on view details and copy the Workspace ID.
+10. From workspace tile click on view details and copy the Workspace ID.
 It will look something like:  55981191-57ee-4def-8402-c586x126f174

-9. Modify ./flask-ask/ask_watson.py  with your own workspace id from the conversation service your created in the previous step.
+11. Modify ./flask-ask/ask_watson.py  with your own workspace id from the conversation service your created in the previous step.

     # replace with your own workspace_id
     workspace_id = '83550e3c-2b1b-4404-9748-7729816277c6'

-6. Push your application to bluemix!
+12. Push your application to bluemix!
 Check to make sure your app is running in the Bluemix Console.

     $ cd .\flask-ask